zaksabeast/PokemonRNGGuides/guides/rse/en/Shiny WISHMKR Jirachi with wishmaker-calc Emu.md

 - Make sure to not change your text speed, this will change your save delay
 - Speeding up your emulator might cause this method to fail
+- An alternative to starting a new file is waiting 30 minutes in-game

+## Tips

+- Don't choose the same name or starter every time
+- Try the male and female character
+- This can be a tedious process, take a break!

 ## Methods to redeem your Jirachi